Search

 Gold is one of the many profitable materials found in e-waste, and it can be used as an incentive for business.
 Already there have been efforts to show e-waste’s worth, and one instance can be found at the Olympics.
 Collected from disused circuit boards, the Winter Olympic Games in Vancouver last year used recovered precious metals in trace amounts to help form the champions’ medals.

-While the Olympics show a good example of e-waste’s alternative uses, it remains true that the majority of e-waste goes to polluting the air, water, and soil.
+While the Olympics show a good example of e-waste’s alternative uses, it remains true that the majority of e-waste goes to polluting the air, water, and soil of developing countries.
 And unfortunately, many signs point to the amount of e-waste doubling in the next 5-10 years, a figure that is even modest to some observers.
 While this first means a greater exposure to risk to the environment, it also means a greater risk for the women and children working in the waste.

 We should also remember, however, that the e-waste largely begins here, in the United States.
 We as consumers should always be sure to get rid of e-waste properly.
 Anyone looking to renovate their home or replace old appliances with eco-friendly products should by aware of how to discard your newly unwanted goods.
 As a matter of fact, there are hundreds of e-waste facilities across the nation offering no-cost drop off services.
 For anyone curious, visiting Earth911.com will generate the closest recycling centers near you based on your type of waste.